pauljickling/notes/databases/mongodb/mongo_basics.md

 ## Structure

 MongoDB is a document-oriented database rather than a relational one.
 When querying data MongoDB has databases, which contain collections, which contain documents, which contain key-value pairs.
-MongoDB documents resemble Javascript objects.
+MongoDB documents resemble JavaScript objects.

 Documents always have a unique `"_id"` key.
 They are generated automatically.